myarotskaya/architecture-center/docs/data/technology-choices/analysis-visualizations-reporting.md

 # Choosing a data analytics and reporting technology

+The goal of most big data solutions is to provide insights into the data through analysis and reporting.
+This can include preconfigured reports and visualizations, or interactive data exploration.

 ## What are your options when choosing analysis, visualization, and reporting methods?
 There are several options for analysis, visualizations, and reporting in Azure, depending on your needs: